robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 What's new in this release:
 - Reports are available in [46 languages/locales](#supported-locales).
-- Authorized users will see the reports by Auto Attendant and Call Queue names vs Resource Account names
+- Authorized users see reports by Auto Attendant and Call Queue names vs Resource Account
-  - Admin users continue to see the reports by Resource Account names
+  - Admin users continue to see the reports by Resource Account

 ## Overview